hyweljohnllewellyn/hywelme/_posts/2015-03-05-how-i-moved-wordpress-from-godaddy-to-digital-ocean-and-cloud-flare-part1.markdown

+---
+layout: post
-## How I moved a WordPress site from GoDaddy to DigitalOcean using ServerPilot.io and then added it to CloudFlare CDN
+title:  " Moving a WordPress site from GoDaddy to DigitalOcean using ServerPilot.io and then added it to CloudFlare CDN - Part 1 Why?"
+date:   2015-03-05 20:56:00
+categories: DigitalOcean WordPress CloudFlare
+---

 ###Part 1 - Why?